-- The URS configuration option strategy must be set to ORS.
-This ensures that URS is prepared to process interactions according to requests that are received from ORS. - The event_arrive option should be set to ringing.
+- Note: The event\arrive option should not be set on the URS level.
+It must be set only for DNs of types that are different than the Routing Points which have an ORS strategy loaded.
+The use\ivr\info option should be set to true only if the current IRD strategies deployment does not require it to be set to false.
+The strategy option should be set to ORS on the URS level, or as an alternative, it can be set to ORS on every DN where an ORS strategy is loaded. - The event\arrive option should be set to ringing.
 This allows URS to "see" the same pool of interactions that the ORS "sees."
-If resource allocation for any interaction will be needed only when the interaction is on a routing point, setting this option to ringing is not necessary. - The use_ivr_info option should be set to false.
-This reduces the amount of CPU that URS uses when interactions are moved from DN to DN. - URS must be connected to the same T-Servers as ORS. - URS must have the same list of tenants as ORS.

-• Strategies on DNs and Interaction Queues that are controlled by ORS can be loaded by IRD or by Orchestration, but not a mix of both.
+If resource allocation for any interaction will be needed only when the interaction is on a routing point, setting this option to ringing is not necessary. - The use\ivr\info option should be set to false.
+This reduces the amount of CPU that URS uses when interactions are moved from DN to DN. - URS must be connected to the same T-Servers as ORS. - URS must have the same list of tenants as ORS. - Strategies on DNs and Interaction Queues that are controlled by ORS can be loaded by IRD or by Orchestration, but not a mix of both.
 The same method must be used for loading all strategies on DNs and Interaction Queues that are controlled by ORS.
-Refer to the Orchestration Server 8.0 Deployment Guide for more information.
+Refer to the Orchestration Server 8.1 Deployment Guide for more information.

-For more information about URS configuration options, refer to the Universal Routing 8.0 Reference Manual.
+For more information about URS configuration options, refer to the Universal Routing 8.1 Reference Manual.

-Samples
+11 Samples

-The Interaction Routing Designer (IRD) installation process places two .zcf files in the IRD installation directory.
-After you import the .zcf files into IRD as described below, you get sample strategy, subroutine, and list objects.
+The Interaction Routing Designer (IRD) installation process places two \.zcf files in the IRD installation directory.
+After you import the \.zcf files into IRD as described below, you get sample strategy, subroutine, and list objects.
 If you install eServices (called Multimedia in 8.0.0 and earlier), with its Interaction Workflow Samples component, you also get sample strategies and subroutines, as well as other objects.
 This chapter familiarizes you with the samples.